 Capable of differentiating minute foreign particles, flaws and defects

 Appearance inspection used to rely on human eyes.
-Vision systems and image processing technologies have now developed to the point that they can detect minute foreign particles, flaws and defects.
-KEYENCE provides a lineup of vision systems that range from standard 0.31 megapixel models to high-resolution 21 megapixel models.
+Machine vision and image processing technologies have now developed to the point that they can detect minute foreign particles, flaws and defects.
+KEYENCE provides a lineup of machine vision that range from standard 0.31 megapixel models to high-resolution 21 megapixel models.
 We can suggest cost-effective image processing systems that meet the specific needs of customers.

 Sometimes customers who are considering introducing image processing systems ask“what is the minimum size of foreign particles or black spots that can be found via inspection?”The approximate size can be calculated with the formula below.